Defining Global Objects¶

 - A Page Object can only be defined as part of a testing framework.

-- It is not possible to import or move a single Global Object, but it is possible to copy the entire Library that contains it.
+- It is not possible to import or move a single Global Object; however, it is possible to copy the entire Library that contains it.

 - A Page Object can be imported from one testing framework to another.